0duaht/thinkific-api/README.md

 Rails API submission for obtaining sequential identifiers.
 Heroku demo available at https://thinkific-demo.herokuapp.com

 Identifiers are integers, and each request returns the next integer in the sequence.

 Identifiers start from *0* by default, as common with most programming languages.

 However, in the real world, where identifiers are sometimes used as primary keys for resources, you might want to start from 1.

 Accessing identifier actions requires creating a user account, thus the first request should ideally be the one that creates the user account, and as mentioned, accounts are created with a default identifier of zero.

 However, to start from 1 or any other value instead, you can pass in the additional value to the endpoint while creating the user resource

+## Identifier Endpoints
 Endpoints are also available to either set the identifier's value, get the current identifier, or increment the identifier by one.

 Endpoints that interact with the value of the identifier (setting, reading or incrementing) require authentication.

-To authenticate, pass the API token obtained while creating the user as a URL parameter to the endpoint, with the param `api_token`
+To authenticate, pass the API token obtained while creating the user as a bearer token in the `Authorization` header.
+For example:

+            Authorization: Bearer <sample-token>

 Identifier actions are thread-safe, so you can be assured that multiple requests made to increment/set the identifier are bulletproof from race conditions.